taknapp/Transdim_RJMCMC/README.md

 3. `tmp_jax_omegas_{N_samples}.pkl` : Includes the computed Omega(f) draws computed from each of the redshift space posteriors.
 These computed profiles are plotted in Fig. 8b.

 For questions about this repository, please contact Taylor Knapp (tknapp@caltech.edu).
+Instructional notebooks will be added soon.
 Thank you!